-Signal Name LQFP Pin No. Туре State During Reset Signal Description GPIOB5 4 Input/ Output Output disabled, internal Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
-(T1) Input/ Output pull-up enabled, pin is in input mode T1 - Timer, Channel 1 (FAULT3) Output FAULT3 - This fault input pin is used for disabling selected PWM outputs in cases where fault conditions originate off-chip.
+Signal Name LQFP Pin No. Туре State During Reset Signal Description GPIOB5 4 Input/ Output Input with internal pull-up Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(T1) Input/ Output enabled T1 - Timer, Channel 1 (FAULT3) Input FAULT3 - This fault input pin is used for disabling selected PWM outputs in cases where fault conditions originate off-chip.
 After reset, the default state is GPIOB5.
-The peripheral functionality is controlled via the SIM.
-See Section 6.3.8 . тск 14 Input Output disabled, internal pull-up enabled, Test Clock Input - This input pin provides a gated clock to synchronize the test logic and shift serial data to the JTAG/EOnCE port.
+The alternative peripheral functionality is controlled via the SIM.
+See Section 6.3.8 . тск 14 Input Input with internal pull-up enabled Test Clock Input - This input pin provides a gated clock to synchronize the test logic and shift serial data to the JTAG/EOnCE port.
 The pin is connected internally to a pull-up resistor.
 A Schmitt trigger input is used for noise immunity.
 (GPIOD2) Input/ Output Port D GPIO - This GPIO pin can be individually programmed as an input or output pin.
 After reset, the default state is TCK.
-TMS 31 Input Output disabled, internal Test Mode Select Input - This input pin is used to sequence the JTAG TAP controller's state machine.
+TMS 31 Input Input with internal pull-up enabled Test Mode Select Input - This input pin is used to sequence the JTAG TAP controller's state machine.
 It is sampled on the rising edge of TCK and has an on-chip pull-up resistor.
-(GPIOD3) Input/ Output pull-up enabled, pin is in input mode Port D GPIO - This GPIO pin can be individually programmed as an input or output pin.
-111000 After reset, the default state is TMS.
-Note: Always tie the TMS pin to V{DD} through a 2.2K resistor.
-TDI 30 Input Output disabled, internal pull-up Test Data Input - This input pin provides a serial input data stream to the JTAG/EOnCE port.
+(GPIOD3) Input/ Output enabled Port D GPIO - This GPIO pin can be individually programmed as an input or output pin.
+After reset, the default state is TMS.
+Note: Always tie the TMS pin to V{DD} through a 2.2K resistor if this pin is configured as TMS.
+TDI 30 Input Input with internal pull-up enabled Test Data Input - This input pin provides a serial input data stream to the JTAG/EOnCE port.
 It is sampled on the rising edge of TCK and has an on-chip pull-up resistor.
-(GPIOD0) Input/ Output enabled, Port D GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(GPIOD0) Input/ Output enabled Port D GPIO - This GPIO pin can be individually programmed as an input or output pin.
 After reset, the default state is TDI.
-Alter reset, the deladit state is 1DI.

-Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP
+Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP (Continued)